-13 What are some of the typical tax issues involved in realestate business combinations and to what extent do these typically drive structuring considerations?
+What are some of the typical tax issues involved in real estate business combinations and to what extent do these typically drive structuring considerations?
 Are there certain considerations that stem from the tax status of a target?

-Acquisitions of real estate or the majority of the shares in a Swiss real estate company may be subject to real estate transfer tax of usually between 1 and 3 per cent depending on the canton where the property is located.
+Acquisitions of real estate or the majority of the shares in a Swiss real estate company may be subject to a real estate transfer tax of between 1 and 3 per cent, depending on the canton where the property is located.

-Certain cantons do not apply a real-estate transfer tax; for example Zurich abolished real-estate transfer tax a few years ago.
-It should be noted that in certain cantons, tax laws may foresee a lien on the property to secure the transfer taxes.
+Certain cantons do not apply a real estate transfer tax.
+For example, Zurich abolished the real estate transfer tax a few years ago.
+In certain cantons, tax laws may foresee a lien on the property to secure the transfer taxes.

-As a rule, transfers of real estate are excluded from VAT.
+As a rule, transfers of real estate are excluded from value added tax (VAT).
 However, there is the possibility to opt for VAT if the real estate is not used for private purposes.
-The real-estate gains tax can possibly be reduced or eliminated in case of a share deal compared with an asset deal.
+It is also possible for the real estate gains tax to be reduced or eliminated in case of a share deal compared with an asset deal.
 Also, under certain circumstances, restructuring relief could be applicable, thus preventing capital gains tax from applying.